m-tosch/mu/README.md

 The unit tests are written using [googletest](https://github.com/google/googletest)

-After successfully building the project with cmake, you can run the unit tests locally from the command line:
+After successfully building the project (with cmake), you can run the unit tests locally from the command line:

 ```cmd
 cd build/tests && ./mu_tests